Elasticity of Demand#

 If \(E(p) < 1\) (i.e., a percent change in price results in a smaller percent change in demand), then demand is said to be inelastic.

 Suppose \(E(100) = 3\).
 This means that when the price is $100, a 1% increase in price will result in a 3% decrease in demand.
 Or similarly, a 1% decrease in price will result in a 3% increase in demand.
-In this situation, the incentive is for the producer to reduce their price.
+Since the decrease in price is less than the increase in demand, producers have an incentive to decrease their price.

 Definition